 Pediatric Hospital Medicine Fellowship

 The Pediatric Hospital Medicine Fellowship program at Phoenix Children's Hospital is the only such program in Arizona.
-The program's first fellow started in July 2014.
+The program's first fellow started in July 2014 and currently accepts 2 fellows per year.
 Interested applicants can apply through a common Pediatric Hospital Medicine Fellowship Application adopted by the majority of Pediatric Hospital Medicine Fellowship programs.

 The fellowship is designed to prepare physicians for a career in Pediatric Hospital Medicine as both excellent clinicians and academic thinkers.
-Fellows achieve the goals and objectives of the program through direct patient care, supervising other trainees, and completing a comprehensive curriculum that includes conferences, didactic lectures, courses, hands-on learning activities, and workshops.
+Fellows achieve the goals and objectives of the program through clinical and scholarly work as part of an individualized curriculum.

-The KidsLink Hospital Medicine division has many experienced faculty members, some of whom have taught for more than twenty years.
+The Hospital Medicine division has many experienced faculty members, some of whom have taught for more than twenty years as well as six fellowship trained hospitalists.
 Faculty knowledge and experience, combined with elements such as broad medical and surgical subspecialty support and an experienced staff form a strong foundation for the fellowship program.
-Fellows have access to unique research experiences through opportunities to collaborate with the University of Arizona Medical School in Phoenix as well as other local institutions.
+Fellows have access to pursue an advanced degree through the University of Arizona.

 The fellowship does not currently participate in the Electronic Residency Application Service; however, the program does participate in the National Resident Matching Program.
 Information regarding dates and policies for the Match Process is available at the NRMP website.